 This article is a logical continuation of the previous article “Object detection with Raspberry Pi and Python”.
 Today we try to optimize an object detection model and improve performance with TensorFlow Lite.

 TensorFlow Lite is the official solution for running machine learning models on mobile and embedded devices.
-It enables on‑device machine learning inference with low latency and a small binary size on Android, iOS, Raspberry Pi and etc. TensorFlow Lite uses many techniques for this such as quantized kernels that allow smaller and faster (fixed-point math) models.
+It enables on‑device machine learning inference with low latency and small binary size on Android, iOS, Raspberry Pi and etc. TensorFlow Lite uses many techniques for this, such as quantized kernels that allow smaller and faster (fixed-point math) models.

 We will optimize the SSD Lite MobileNet v2 model for a proper comparison.